Tek465B/MAP-sensor-display/README.md

 # MAP-sensor-display
-Read GM 2-bar sensor and display value on seven segment display.
+This read data from GM 2-bar MAP sensor, display the atmospheric pressure for 3 second and then display boost pressure in PSI and vacuum in In-Hg, refresh rate is 500ms.